- Key Facts

 There are training workshops on Road Asset Management and Urban Road Safety.
 Both workshops are subject to screening of participants.

-In line with the forum is the following special multimedia feature:
+In line with the forum are the following special multimedia features:

 ADB works to promote sustainable transport in the Asian Century, as shown by some of these resources: